Santana 25

-The Santana 25 is an American trailerable sailboat that was designed by W. Shad Turner as an International Offshore Rule Quarter Ton class racer and first built in 1973.
+The Santana 25 is a recreational keelboat designed by W. Shad Turner as an International Offshore Rule Quarter Ton class racer and first built in 1973.
 The boat was Turner's first design.

 Production

 The design was built by W. D. Schock Corp in the United States, from 1973 to 1977 but it is now out of production.

 Design

-The Santana 25 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+The Santana 25 is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or swing keel.
 The fixed keel model displaces 4050 lb and carries 1800 lb of ballast, while the swing keel model displaces 3600 lb and carries 1370 lb of ballast.
 The swing keel model also has less sail area.

 The keel-equipped version of the boat has a draft of 4.08 ft, while the swing keel-equipped version has a draft of 5.5 ft with the centerboard extended and 2.58 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 6 to 8 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin along with a swing table.
 The galley is located on both sides at the companionway ladder.
 The head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 62 in.

 The design has a PHRF racing average handicap of 222 and a hull speed of 5.9 kn.